goblint/analyzer/docs/sas21-artifact-description.md

 ### Notes
-* The source code for benchmarks can be found in `./pthread/` and `./svcomp/`.
+* The source code for benchmarks can be found in `./../bench/pthread/` and `./../bench/svcomp/`.
-* Although it takes ~20 min to run all the benchmarks, the script continually updates the results HTML.
+* Although it takes ~25 min to run all the benchmarks, the script continually updates the results HTML.
 Therefore it's possible to observe the first results in the partially-filled table without having to wait for the script to finish.
+* If you get messages such as `dune: command not found` run `eval $(opam env)`

 ## Extension